LGBTQ+ Family Planning

 Preparing for pregnancy

-• Hysterosalpingogram (HSG) – an x-ray procedure that examines fallopian tube function and evaluates normal uterine cavity shape and size.
+• Hysterosalpingogram (HSG) – an x-ray procedure to check fallopian tubes and uterus.

-• Transvaginal ultrasound exam – evaluates the uterus and ovary functions required for conception.
+• Transvaginal ultrasound to assess the uterus and ovary functions required for conception.

 Once the fertility health of the couple is established, there are three primary methods for lesbian couples hoping to conceive.
 The method selected depends on a variety of factors and questions, such as: